-We have audited the consolidated financial statements of Banesco USA and Subsidiaries ("Banesco USA"), which comprise the consolidated balance sheet as of December 31, 2021, and the related consolidated statements of operations, comprehensive income, changes in stockholders' equity, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the consolidated financial statements of Banesco USA and Subsidiaries ("Banesco USA"), which comprise the consolidated balance sheets as of December 31, 2022 and 2021, and the related consolidated statements of operations, comprehensive income (loss), changes in stockholders' equity, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Banesco USA as of December 31, 2021, and the results of its operations and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Banesco USA as of December 31, 2022 and 2021, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.

-We also have audited, in accordance with auditing standards generally accepted in the United States of America, Banesco USA's internal control over financial reporting as of December 31, 2021, based on criteria established in the Internal Control-Integrated Framework (2013), issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) relevant to reporting objectives for the express purpose of meeting the regulatory requirements of Section 112 of the Federal Deposit Insurance Corporation Improvement Act (FDICIA) and our report dated April 26, 2022 expressed an unmodified opinion.
+We also have audited, in accordance with auditing standards generally accepted in the United States of America, Banesco USA's internal control over financial reporting as of December 31, 2022, based on criteria established in the Internal Control-Integrated Framework (2013), issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) relevant to reporting objectives for the express purpose of meeting the regulatory requirements of Section 112 of the Federal Deposit Insurance Corporation Improvement Act (FDICIA) and our report dated March 31, 2023 expressed an unmodified opinion.